Owning a credit card can make some people feel empowered. After all, everyone lives in a virtually cashless world where a high credit limit is prized.

 ✔️ Get Another Credit Card Only When You’re Financially Healthy

 If used correctly, a credit card is your door to a life of efficient financial management.
 With that, you should apply for a credit card only when you’re financially healthy and ready.

 If you know that you’re an impulsive buyer or a shopaholic, you must deal with those issues first before you get a second card.
 Stick to your existing card and manage your outstanding debts, if any.
 Otherwise, you’ll end up in financial ruins.

 Every year, credit card companies offer a multitude of rewards.
-These may come in the form of cash back, airline miles, free gas, points (which can be redeemed for freebies and other perks), and discounts in delivery services (e.g. GrabFood and Foodpanda).
+These may come in the form of cashback, airline miles, free gas, points (which can be redeemed for freebies and other perks), and discounts on delivery services (e.g. GrabFood and Foodpanda).

 Use these credit card rewards to save money.
 For example, if you’re using a card to shop for groceries and pay utility bills, take advantage of rebates from a cashback credit card, which allows you to refund 0.2% to 6% of your monthly purchases.
 However, always check the conditions, such as minimum spending requirements.